sumanentc/springboot-oauth-jwt/README.md

 # Spring Boot Oauth2 using JWT
 An Example of Spring Boot Application for Securing a REST API with Oauth2 using JSON Web Token (JWT).
 JdbcTokenStore is used to save the token issued to the users</br>
+It supports multiple authentication providers LDAP and DB.
+First will check the DB and if the user doesn't exists in DB then it will check the LDAP which is configured.
 This application can be used as a seed to quick start your spring boot REST API project with a fully functional security module.
 ---------------------
 Main building blocks